Rainbow Eye Color Effect in Photoshop

 I'll click OK to accept my changes and close out of the Gradient Fill dialog box, and now, both eyes are set to something completely different:

 And there we have it!
-That's how to easily give someone rainbow-colored eyes, and how to create different variations of the effect, in Photoshop!
 Looking for similar tutorials?
-Learn how to create a Radial Zoom Eyes effect, or how to change eye color in an image.
-And don't forget, all of our Photoshop tutorials are now available to download as high quality, print-ready PDFs!
+Learn how to create a Radial Zoom Eyes effect, or learn how to simply change eye color in an image.
+Visit our Photo Effects section for more tutorials!